Diamonds are forever, or so they say.

 A multifaceted, multistep process

-The project got underway with extensive surface preparation that involved grinding the existing terrazzo in the center portion of the floors and sanding the wood flooring in the perimeter areas.
+The project started with extensive surface preparation that involved grinding the existing terrazzo in the center of the floors.
+It also meant sanding the wood flooring on the perimeter.
 A fiberglass scrim was installed along the joints where terrazzo met wood, to serve as reinforcement to prevent buckling or cracking of the new flooring above.

 Flooring installation began with troweling a high-strength epoxy slurry, made from epoxy and silica products from Elite Crete Systems.
-Following an overnight dry, the epoxy surface was repaired and touched up, then sanded and cleaned.
-An acrylic copolymer primer was applied — Düraamen’s CP1000.
+Following an overnight dry, they repaired, touched up, sanded and cleaned the epoxy surface.
+Then they applied Duraamen’s CP100, an acrylic copolymer primer.

-A second primer coat was applied the next day, followed by the sprayable microtopping.
-When dry, the surface was polished with 100-grit resin pads.
+Contractors applied a second primer coat the next day, followed by the sprayable microtopping.
+When dry, they polished the surface with 100-grit resin pads.

 Border and inlay areas of the floor were highlighted in black, using Düraamen’s Deso Dye concentrate in acetone.

 Broadcasting a blend of finely graded aggregates and minerals called “Cast-on,” also from Düraamen, added a flourish to the surface’s appearance.
-The blend, scattered on the still wet microtopping, produces a marbleized polished concrete with a creamy salt-and-pepper concrete look.
-The material also is reported to boost the flooring’s abrasion resistance.
+The blend, scattered on the still wet microtopping, produces a marbleized polished concrete with a creamy salt-and-pepper look.
+Reports say that the material will boost the floor’s abrasion resistance.

-Next, the process continued with a mist coat of the CP1000 acrylic copolymer sealer, followed by a flood coat of CP1000 and a final topcoat of Düraamen’s Perdure U90 moisture-cured polyurethane.
+Next, the process continued with a mist coat of the CP1000 acrylic copolymer sealer.
+It was then followed by a flood coat of CP1000 and a final topcoat of Düraamen’s Perdure U90 moisture-cured polyurethane.

-All the flooring system’s components totaled ¼ inch or less in applied thickness, and the math mattered.
-The thinness meant elevator and escalator saddles could remain in place, along with the railing system’s base along the atrium edge.
+All the flooring system’s components totaled ¼” or less in applied thickness, and the math mattered.
+The thinness meant elevator and escalator saddles could remain, along with the railing system’s base at the atrium edge.

 Faced with an unyielding project schedule, Majestic Flooring Solutions crews would start on the next level’s floor while still completing the level below.
-The multiple steps for each level’s floor were completed in one week, with the total project complete in four.
+It took one week to complete the multiple steps for each level’s floor, with the total project taking four.

 The impossible made possible

 Producing a floor that could meet Tiffany’s high standards on a tight deadline was a stern challenge, Poelker says.
-Add to that the logistics of working in a crowded, fast-paced mid-Manhattan setting, and moving the material and equipment for 18,000 square feet of floor in that environment without disrupting traffic and pedestrian flow.
+Add to that the logistics of working in a crowded, fast-paced mid-Manhattan setting.
+Not to mention moving the material and equipment for 18,000 square feet of floor in that environment without disrupting traffic and pedestrian flow.

 “We had countless meetings with the design and GC team, discussing what they wanted and what we needed to make it happen,” Poelker says.
 Sampling, R&D, planning and scheduling for the project started a year before work got underway.

 Then there was the technical side of the equation — ensuring that preparation was optimal, with no room for the slightest imperfections, as they would be visible in a complex, multicomponent flooring system that was ¼ inch or less thick.
-That meant keeping other trades off the floor and “walking around in our socks” during installation, Poelker says with a laugh.
+That meant keeping other trades off the floor.
+It also meant “walking around in our socks” during installation, Poelker says with a laugh.

-The future for Tiffany’s Flagship Next Door isn’t certain after the real flagship’s renovation is complete, but the design team and Majestic Flooring Solutions viewed the project with the same expectations as any high-end job: installing a high-performance, visually intriguing, long-term flooring system up for any service the future may bring.
+The future for Tiffany’s Flagship Next Door isn’t certain after the real flagship’s renovation is complete.
+The design team and Majestic Flooring Solutions viewed the project with the same expectations as any high-end job.
+Which meant installing a high-performance, visually intriguing, long-term flooring system up for any service the future may bring.

-“It was a monumental task with an aggressive time frame, and you’re saying to a major general contractor and a store like Tiffany’s that you can do the impossible,” Poelker says as he reflected on the project’s demands as well as its rewards.
+“It was a monumental task with an aggressive time frame.
+You’re saying to a major general contractor and a store like Tiffany’s that you can do the impossible,” Poelker says as he reflected on the project’s demands as well as its rewards.
 “And then to hear, ‘wow, they really did it.’”